DIT112-V19/group-08/README.md

 Through the Android app it is possible to activate the autonomous driving mode which will make the car drive until an obstacle is approached, then the car will turn right or left if there is an obstacle to the right side of the car too.
 Afterwards, the car will continue with the ride, until the user gives another command.

 ### <a id="3.5"></a>Automatic parallel parking
-Through the Android app it is possible to start the parking manouvre that will park the car between two obstacles as the picture shows <a href="#gif">here</a>.
+Through the Android app it is possible to start the parking manoeuvre that will park the car between two obstacles as the picture shows <a href="#gif">here</a>.

 ### <a id="3.6"></a>LED light
 A LED Light will blink to signal that the car is in motion.
 As soon as the car stops, a LED light will stop blinking and switch the state to stable ON.
 This feature works for all 3 modes (**Manual control, Autonomous driving (Cruise control), Automatic parallel parking**)